 - The main goal – Explain your main objective in 1 sentence.
 What are you trying to achieve with your research?
 Keep it short and clear, try to choose a single most important goal instead of a number of small ones.

 - Research questions – What are the questions that you’re looking to get answered in your research?
-Writing them down will assist you in determining the research method you will use, what questions you’ll ask participants during the research and what you’ll want to focus on while analyzing results.
+Writing them down will assist you in determining the research method you will use, what questions you’ll ask participants during the research, and what you’ll want to focus on while analyzing results.
 Planning your research questions helps you make sure you don’t forget anything important and that your UX research design corresponds well with your goals.
+Learn How to ask good questions in usability testing.

 - Research methods – There are tons of qualitative and quantitative methods to choose from.
 Include the ones you’re going to use in your studies, specify if it’s going to be moderated or unmoderated and how long it will take.